elchicodepython/RealityMismatch-DevelopersPlatform/README.md

 - Activate the virtual environment
 - Clone the repository
 - Install local requirements. `pip install -r requirements/local.txt`
-- If you dont have docker and you are in Debian/Ubuntu you can run inside de project root folder `invoke installdocker` and docker will be installed automatically in your system.
+- If you dont have docker and you are in Debian/Ubuntu you can run inside de project root folder `invoke install-docker` and docker will be installed automatically in your system.
 - Every time you want to start developing the project or just running locally you should activate and configure first the database and other services involved with the project configuration.
-This can be easily done (and automatically) by running `invoke startdevelopment`.
+This can be easily done (and automatically) by running `invoke start-development`.
-- Every time you finish running the platform, to save resources you can deactivate the database and other services involved by running `invoke finishdevelopment`.
+- Every time you finish running the platform, to save resources you can deactivate the database and other services involved by running `invoke finish-development`.

 The invoke commands should be executed from the root folder of the repository.